May 18, 2026, 2:33 pm | Read time: 5 minutes

 Small Mistakes, Big Impact

 Even seemingly small details can affect the outcome.
 For example, salt should not be added to the cooking water, as it tends to loosen the egg white.
-Poaching multiple eggs at once can also be challenging if you’re not experienced.
+Poaching multiple eggs at once can also be challenging if you’re not yet experienced.
 It’s better to start with one egg to get a feel for the temperature and timing.

 Practice Makes Perfect